200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-17-TheCaravan.md

 ```
 (3-5 players, pens, notecards.)

-A lonely desert caravanó
+A lonely desert caravan‚Äî
-A stormó
+A storm‚Äî

 Familiar paths erased.
 A baleful sun blazes above; imperious, unmoving.
-Our travelers endure to find their journeyís end.
+Our travelers endure to find their journey‚Äôs end.

 Write these words on individual notecards, creating two shuffled decks: